erik/translate/README.rst

 This project is part of Google Summer of Code 2013, working with the `Sugar Labs
 <http://sugarlabs.org>`_ project.

+A live instance of this project is hosted at `translate.erikprice.net
+<http://translate.erikprice.net>`_.
+I wouldn't rely on it for production, but
+feel free to use it as a test.

 In brief, this project aims to create a server application that provides a convenient interface to many machine translation backends, automatically, as well as a Python API to utilize this server.